 Support for Helpers

 The challenge of helping a loved one with addiction during the COVID-19 pandemic is even greater than before.
-Our Support For Helpers page offers assistance and resources to those who are helping others with treatment or recovery from addiction.
+Our Support for Helpers page offers assistance and resources to those who are helping others with treatment or recovery from addiction.

-Economic Hardships and Basic Needs
+And Basic Needs

 Attorney General Josh Stein has developed resources for dealing with economic hardship, including information on utility bills, collections, evictions, student loans, and personal credit, as well as protections for veterans and homeowners.